wolfyreload/database-table-copy/README.md

 (only needed if you are using your local machine as the source or target).

 Run the sh script with ```bash docker-run.sh```

+If you get any errors, look at the log output and debug.

 ## Building